daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 _ Black hole register. `"_d` to delete and not override current register.

-daw - delete around word, includes deleting the space diw - delete in word, leaves spaces to insert word in

 L-n to rename file
 RSpec let - gary bernhardt